WinsonL28/1800_202410_DTC05/README.md

 List team members and/or short bio's here...
 * My name is Sam Lee and I am 22.
 I like pie.
 * My name is Abhi, I'm a real human with legs and a mouth.
 I enjoy doing regular human things like breathing and walking on my leg.
-* Hi my name is Winson.
+* Hi my name is Winson, I am an aspiring student looking to learn and enjoy computer science!

 ## 3. Technologies and Resources Used